lavague-ai/LaVague/docs/index.md

 ## What is LaVague?

-LaVague is an AI Web Agent framework for automating web tasks.
+LaVague is an AI Web Agent framework that revolutionizes web automation.
+Our mission is to empower developers to build intelligent, efficient, and reliable web automation solutions with ease.

-It can be used for web tasks such as:

-- ✅ Testing websites for QA engineers
-- ✅ Automating information retrieval
-- ✅ Filling complex forms
+**Key features:**

+- Powerful AI-driven **Web Agents** for effective automation.
+- An **Agent Studio** web interface to view and replay automated tasks.
+- **Exporters** to turn agent outpute into the desired replayable code format for your use cases.

+**Perfect for:**

+- 💻 **Builders**: Automatate repetitive tasks and improve workflow efficiency
+- 🕵️ **QA Engineers**: Streamline website testing and quality assurance

 Explore the sections below to get started with LaVague: